Somtico/snake-client/README.md

 - **Server Address**: You can configure the server address and port in the `constants.js` file.
 Update `IP` and `PORT` to match your server's settings.

 - **Name Identifier**: In the `client.js` file, find the "Name: Som" line and replace "Som" with your initials or the first three letters of your name.
 (It only takes a maximum of 3 characters).

+- **Chat Commands**: You can update the message object in the `constants.js` file to include customized messages of your own.

 ## Dependencies